wmcadigital/wmn-disruption-email-templates/readme.md

 5. Any changes will be rendered out as a html and txt template with the same name of your mjml template field
 6. When ready to go live, push changes up and raise a pull request
 7. When approved, run `npm run build` in the terminal to generate the `build` folder for live services
+8. The build folder will then generate the html/txt templates so they are ready to import into campaign monitor.
+It will also generate a zip folder for the assets which can also be imported in to campaign monitor.

 ## Dummy data